1minute99/1minute99/README.md

 # Hi there 👋!
 I'm Wonmin Kim.

 I'm a senior data science student at Arizona State University with internship experience in data analysis and engineering.
-My professional interests are Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
+My professional interests are handling complex data such as images, time series, and natural language.

 ## Personal Projects
 ### Data Analysis